Housing Services and Coronavirus – an update for BHT tenants

 If you are concerned that your boiler or the electrics in your home are unsafe please call us on 01323 340018.

-Please note we have now resumed the normal five-yearly electrical testing.
+Please note we will continue our normal five-yearly electrical testing.

 As a matter of course from now until further notice if any of our staff are due to visit they will always check whether you are happy for them to come into your home.
 Where we can, we will contact you by phone rather than visiting so we can minimise any risks and help us provide the best service to you.
 Please take this opportunity to ensure we have your updated mobile phone details to aid communication.